 - To travel between regions, passengers must have a negative PCR or express test or coronavirus vaccination certificate;

 - Public catering establishments can work only for vaccinated or tested visitors, except for delivery and take-out orders.
 Restaurants, bars and cafes cannot accept visitors inside after 11 pm, even if they are vaccinated;

-- work of shopping malls and other entertainment establishments, cinemas, theaters, beauty salons, barber shops etc. Museums and galleries can work if their staff and visitors are fully vaccinated, tested or have a proof of enduring the disease.
+- Beauty salons, barber shops, museums and galleries can work if their staff and visitors are fully vaccinated, tested or have a proof of enduring the disease.

-- operation of non-food markets and shops, gyms, swimming pools and fitness centers is allowed only for vaccinated or tested visitors;
+- Operation of non-food markets and shops, gyms, swimming pools and fitness centers is allowed only for vaccinated or tested visitors;

-- holding mass events, except for official sports events and matches of team games without spectators;
+- Holding mass events, except for official sports events and matches of team games without spectators, remains prohibited;

 masks are obligatory in medical and educational institutions; also, in the underpasses, on public transport stops and other public places, in case if the social distance of 1 meter cannot be maintained

-Except: Banks, gas stations, veterinary shops, pharmacies, and all grocery stores are allowed to operate in the «red» zone.
+Except: Banks, gas stations, veterinary shops, pharmacies, and all grocery stores are allowed to operate for all visitors in the «red» zone.
 In the red level of epidemic danger, educational institutions can work if 100% of employees have a «green» vaccination certificate.

 Believers are also encouraged to stay home and listen to services online.
 For those who want to go to the temple, it is advisable to pray in the open air on its territory.

 By Joe Lindsley and Vitalii Holich